Sedliacka Dubová

 Sedliacka Dubová (Parasztdubova) is a village and municipality in Dolný Kubín District in the Žilina Region of northern Slovakia.
 It is situated at 594 m (1949 ft) and has about 513 inhabitants.

+History

+Before the establishment of independent Czechoslovakia in 1918, Sedliacka Dubová was part of Árva County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

-Peter Colotka, who was the prime minister of the Slovak Socialist Republic from 1969 to 1988, is a native of the village.
+Peter Colotka, who was the prime minister of the Slovak Socialist Republic from 1969 to 1988, was a native of the village.